bl-ake/relucent/README.md

 Relucent is a Python package for computing the polyhedra of ReLU networks!
 Its main features include:
 - Distributed calculation of the activation regions of ReLU networks via local search
 - Visualization of ReLU complexes in two or three dimensions with [Plotly](https://plotly.com/python/)
-- Automatic compatibility with existing PyTorch networks
+- Automatic compatibility with existing [PyTorch](https://docs.pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) networks
-- Computation of the complex's dual graph as a [NetworkX Graph](https://networkx.org/documentation/stable/tutorial.html)
+- Computation of the complex's dual as a [NetworkX](https://networkx.org/documentation/stable/tutorial.html) Graph
-- Various geometry and topology calculations
+- Various calculations for individual activation regions, decision boundaries, and affine splines

 ## Environment Setup
 1. Install Python >= 3.11